 “The Heart Wants What it Wants”

 By April of 1862, Samuel Bowles had embarked on his trip to Europe, and on May 10th, Emily Dickinson—who was keenly affected by his absence—caught wind of his whereabouts in the Springfield Republican.
-Writing from off the coast of Liverpool while en route to Paris, Bowles’ remarks on his journey were printed alongside a set of letters from passengers aboard the Steamer China.
+His remarks, written from off the coast of Liverpool while en route to Paris, were printed alongside a set of letters from passengers aboard the Steamer China.

 Victory comes late,